-José Viñals is the Chairman of the Company.
+José Viñals is the Chairman of the Group.
 He receives an annual fee of $\mathfrak{L}1,250,000$ .
-Salary levels for executive directors are reviewed annually by the Remuneration Committee taking account of the latest available market data with increases normally effective from 1 April of the relevant year.
-The annual salary levels of executive directors are as follows:
+Salary levels for executive directors are reviewed annually by the Remuneration Committee taking account of the latest available market data.
+Further detail is available in the directors' remuneration report found on pages 91 to 125 of the annual report and accounts.

-1 April 2017 1 April 2018

-Bill Winters £1,150,000 £1,150,000

-Andy Halford £850,000 £890,000

-In addition, the executive directors are eligible to receive discretionary performance-related compensation as described on pages 83 to 106 of the annual report and accounts.
+As at 14 March 2019, Bill Winters received an annual salary of $\mathfrak{L}1,150,000$ and Andy Halford received an annual salary of $\mathfrak{L}890,000$ .
+In addition, the executive directors are eligible to receive discretionary performance-related compensation as described in the Remuneration report of the annual report and accounts.